Connect with others who understand.

 Between 18 percent and 41 percent of people with Parkinson’s develop dementia or some form of cognitive decline, according to a study in Dialogues in Clinical Neuroscience.

-This AI-generated response comes from MyParkinsonsTeam and other selected sources.
-It is not a substitute for medical advice.
+AI-generated responses are not a substitute for medical advice.
+These services are not intended to diagnose, treat, or cure any condition or disease.
 Always ask your doctor about specific health concerns.

 Behavioral Changes and Parkinson’s | MyParkinsonsTeam